FIN-035: Academic Approval and Signatory Authority for Academic Program AgreementsDate: 06/28/2011 Status: Final

 Administrative and legally binding approval, which is provided either by the provost or, in the case of research-related APAs, the assistant vice president for research administration in the Office of Sponsored Programs.
 This review considers business issues and ensures applicable laws and contractual terms are addressed.
-When an APA includes a combination of educational, research, and financial activities, the APA may, in the determination of the provost, the comptroller, and the assistant vice president for research administration (or their designees), be signed by more than one authorized signatory.
+When an APA includes a combination of educational, research, and financial activities, the APA may, in the determination of the provost, the assistant vice president for financial operations, and the assistant vice president for research administration (or their designees), be signed by more than one authorized signatory.

 Types of Academic Program Agreements:

 Any type of APA is a contract and is governed by the policy, FIN-036, Signatory Authority for Executing University Contracts.
 The following types of APAs governed by this policy (and FIN-036) include, but are not limited to:

 - Agreements for the exchange of students or faculty with other institutions of higher education, either in the U.S. or beyond,

 - International practicum agreements,

 - Domestic or international joint and dual degree program agreements, and